jimnguyen220/passwordGenerator/README.md

 Link to github repository: https://github.com/jimnguyen220/passwordGenerator

+Pseudocode:

-To start this project, I think it will help to break each step down and pseudocode - "When I click the button to generate a password --> prompts a series of password criteria"
+ * "When I click the button to generate a password --> prompts a series of password criteria"

-    -Add 'onClick' code to HTML
+    * addEventListener is already prefilled in to start  writePassword function when button is clicked

+    * Within writePassword function, create prompts for password criteria - generatePassword function is embedded in this function